 Day 3: Bandung

 Wake up early for a trip to Tangkuban Perahu, Bandung’s local active volcano.
 Catch a black Subang-bound minibus from outside the Hilton hotel by simply waving your arms madly when you see it.
-Prices to the gate of Tangkuban Perahu are notoriously negotiable for tourists, but you shouldn’t need to pay more than 20,000 rupiah.
-After being dropped off at the gate and paying your entry fee, it’s a long up hill walk to the crater lip.
+After being dropped off at the gate and paying your entry fee, it’s a long up hill walk to the crater rim.
 If you’re lucky, you’ll be able to hitch a ride to the top with a local family.
 If you’re unlucky, you might have a local motorcycle taxi try and take you to the top for a fee.
 Our advice is to bargain like your life depends on it.

 After taking in the sites of Tangkuban Perahu for a few hours, catch a Lembang bound minibus and get off in the middle of town.
 Once in town, ask locals which bus you need to catch to get to Maribaya, about five kilometres away—you’ll be looking for a small yellow one.
-After a short ride to Maribaya (5,000-10,000 rupiah), you’ll arrive at the entrance of Taman Hutan Raya Juanda, better known as the Maribaya forest walk.
+After a short ride to Maribaya, you’ll arrive at the entrance of Taman Hutan Raya Juanda, better known as the Maribaya forest walk.
 This five-kilometre walk through a conifer-lined river valley takes you past historical tunnels and allows you to see monkeys in the wild.
 From the end of the Maribaya walk, catch a minibus back into town—look for one that says “Stasiun Hall” if you want to arrive back at the train station.
 Return to your hotel for a well-earned rest.

 Day 4: Bandung to Cipanas

 Travel from Cipanas by angkot to the central Garut bus station where you can catch a connecting bus to the beachside town of Pangandaran.
 Pangandaran is a famous beach destination popular with Indonesians, though not so much with foreigners.
 Beware that buses to Pangandaran are notorious for ripping off tourists.
-The maximum you should pay for a trip from Garut to Pangandaran is 35,000 rupiah, although it’s likely you’ll be asked for 60,000 rupiah.
 Once in Pangandaran, look for accommodation in the lanes running perpendicular to the main beach.
 For dinner, head down to one of the beach bars.